 Sleeping Lady Mountain Resort, Leavenworth

 Two words: Rustic luxury.
 While Harriet Bullitt wanted to create an eco-friendly conference center that connected visitors with nature, many guests here proclaim it to be the perfect summer camp for adults.
-“It’s for people who want to enjoy the outdoors with the comfort of a bed,” says Lori Vandenbrink, former director of sales and marketing.
+“It’s for people who want to enjoy the outdoors with the comfort of a bed,” said Lori Vandenbrink, former director of sales and marketing.
 And we are talking about a very comfortable bed within a cabin that seems designed for groups of girlfriends — spacious and bright, with towel warmers and organic linens.

 Minutes from Leavenworth and situated along Icicle Creek, Sleeping Lady includes an outdoor woodland pool, a dry sauna and the Aspen Leaf Spa.
 The food at O’Grady’s Pantry & Mercantile is locally sourced, with much of it grown in the resort’s organic 2-acre garden.